hashicorp/terraform-provider-google/website/docs/r/logging_project_sink.html.markdown

     (the default), then the `writer_identity` used is `serviceAccount:cloud-logs@system.gserviceaccount.com`.
 If `true`, then a unique service account is created and used for this sink.
 If you wish to publish logs across projects or utilize `bigquery_options`, you must set `unique_writer_identity` to true.

+* `custom_writer_identity` - (Optional) A user managed service account that will be used to write the log entries.
+The format must be `serviceAccount:some@email`.
+This field can only be specified if you are routing logs to a destination outside this sink's project.
+If not specified, a Logging service account will automatically be generated.

 * `bigquery_options` - (Optional) Options that affect sinks exporting data to BigQuery.
 Structure [documented below](#nested_bigquery_options).